oddz/dh150-audrey/index.md

 ### design statement

 Organization is an essential skill needed to maintain order in life, for everything from tracking mundane daily tasks like grocery shopping, to jotting down assignments, to recording your favorite movies.
-This neccessity can be aided by task-tracking tools, like planners and digital applications.
+This necessity can be aided by task-tracking tools, like planners and digital applications.
 And with the rise of new and ever-changing technologies, it is no longer required to painstakingly record schedules and task lists with pen and paper.
-Digital applications makes task-tracking easy, convenient, and satisfying.
+Digital applications make task-tracking easy, convenient, and satisfying.

 Currently, few task-tracking tools available on the market provide efficiency, ease-of-use, and consolidation across multiple applications.
-I seek to remedy this problem, and to design an ideal application that I could see everyone - from overscheduled students, to busy moms, to myself - using.
+I seek to remedy this problem and design an ideal application that I could see everyone - from overscheduled students, to busy moms, to myself - using.
 The goal of this project is to create an application that would fill in these gaps, and provide a simple and effective outlet for the universal need of task-tracking.

 ### competitor analysis

 To get a more holistic view of task-trackers, I conducted heuristic evaluations on two digital applications: Notion and Todoist.
-I chose these programs because they are quite popular and often reccommended, but also because I have personal experience using - and ultimately abandoning - them.
+I chose these programs because they are quite popular and often recommended, but also because I have personal experience using - and ultimately abandoning - them.
 By evaluating the two through utilization of the ten usability heuristics, I hoped to narrow down exactly what the applications are lacking.
 This way, I could dive into finding solutions for these issues and avoid possible problems in the application I was creating.

 From evaluating the two applications, I was able to zero in on some of the issues that had previously led me to personally abandon use.
 This included overly complicated designs as well as a lack of important features, such as calendar viewing and the ability to transfer & consolidate information across other applications.